Safe & Healthy

 Exception for Children Under 5

-If guests don’t have a face covering when they arrive, a face mask will be provided to them.
-All staff members and volunteers are also required to wear face masks while working.
+If guests don’t have a face mask when they arrive, a face mask will be provided to them.

-Wearing face covering can prevent the spread of Covid-19-19 to others.
-When you wear a face covering, you help protect your loved ones and others around you, even if you don’t think you have Covid-19.
+Wearing a face covering can prevent the spread of Covid-19-19 to others.
+You help protect your loved ones and others around you, even if you don’t think you have Covid-19.
 Face coverings can reduce the release of virus particles into the air when someone with Covid-19 speaks, coughs or sneezes.

 What constitutes a face covering?